A warehouse worker wearing a safety vest and helmet holds two cardboard boxes, representing logistics or inventory work.

 FIFO helps businesses align the physical flow of goods with their representation on financial statements.
-This offers a clear and accurate picture of inventory health.
-It also has an impact on the cost of goods sold (COGS).
+This offers a clear and accurate picture of inventory health while supporting more reliable cost of goods sold (COGS) calculations.

-FIFO Definition: FIFO is an inventory management technique that ensures the oldest products (first bought or produced) leave the inventory first.
+FIFO is an inventory management technique that ensures the oldest products, or the products bought or produced first, leave inventory first.
 This is crucial for products with expiration dates, semiconductors, seasonal items, or any goods where freshness and relevance are key to customer satisfaction and regulatory compliance.

 Since FIFO aligns inventory operations with financial reporting, inventory valuation transparency increases.
-Performance can be better monitored and optimized.
-The ability to streamline inventory control allows for enhanced profitability analyses.
-True profit margins can be determined because sales revenue matches the actual cost of inventory sold.
+Teams can monitor performance more clearly, streamline inventory control, and analyze profitability with more confidence because sales revenue is matched against the cost of inventory sold.

 Calculating COGS with Precision Using FIFO